jxskiss/mcli/README.md

     // A sub-command can also be added without registering the group. mcli.Add("group3 sub1 subsub1", runGroup3Sub1Subsub1, "Blah blah Blah")

-    // This is a hidden command, it won't be showed in help,
+    // This is a hidden command, it doesn't show in help,
-    // except that when flag "--mcli-show-hidden" is given. mcli.AddHidden("secret-cmd", secretCmd, "An secret command won't be showed in help")
+    // except that when flag "--mcli-show-hidden" is given. mcli.AddHidden("secret-cmd", secretCmd, "A secret command doesn't show in help")

     // Enable shell auto-completion, see `program completion -h` for help. mcli.AddCompletion()